cispa/scase/README.md

 # SCASE
-This repository contains the implementation of the Athena framework discussed in the *upcoming* research paper ["SCASE: Automated Secret Recovery via Side-Channel-Assisted Symbolic Execution" (USENIX 2025) (Link follows soon)](TODO).
+This repository contains the implementation of the Athena framework discussed in the *upcoming* research paper ["SCASE: Automated Secret Recovery via Side-Channel-Assisted Symbolic Execution" (USENIX 2025)](https://d-we.me/papers/scase_usenix25.pdf).

 The framework automates the recovery of secrets from a given side-channel memory trace.